 PKU is inherited, which means it is passed down through families.
-Both parents must pass on a nonworking copy of the gene in order for a baby to have the condition.
-When this is the case, their children have a 1 in 4 chance of being affected.
+If both parents carry a nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.

 Babies with PKU are missing an enzyme called phenylalanine hydroxylase.
 It is needed to break down the essential amino acid phenylalanine.
 Phenylalanine is found in foods that contain protein.

 Without the enzyme, levels of phenylalanine build up in the body.
 This buildup can harm the central nervous system and cause brain damage.

 Phenylalanine plays a role in the body's production of melanin.
 The pigment is responsible for skin and hair color.
 Therefore, infants with the condition often have lighter skin, hair, and eyes than brothers or sisters without the disease.

 If PKU is untreated, or if foods containing phenylalanine are eaten, the breath, skin, ear wax, and urine may have a "mousy" or "musty" odor.
 This odor is due to a buildup of phenylalanine substances in the body.

 PKU can be easily detected with a simple blood test.
 All states in the United States require a PKU screening test for all newborns as part of the newborn screening panel.
 The test is generally done by taking a few drops of blood from the baby before the baby leaves the hospital.